-1 An overview of the fracture control evaluation procedure, including damage tolerance design approaches, classification of Potential Fracture Critical Items and the relevant documentation is illustrated in Figure 62Figure 6-1.
+1 An overview of the fracture control evaluation procedure, including damage tolerance design approaches, classification of Potential Fracture Critical Items and the relevant documentation is illustrated in Figure 6-2.

 2 Another way to implement damage tolerance is containment.
 Containment verification is considered a fracture control activity (see clause 6.3.4).
 The container (or restraint) is a PFCI (see 6.1f).
-Contained (or restrained) items are however not considered PFCI (see 61).
+Contained (or restrained) items are however not considered PFCI (see Figure 6-1).

-Figure 626-1: Fracture control evaluation procedures
+Figure 6-2: Fracture control evaluation procedures